Kees1958/uBol-stripped/README.md

 _

-WHAT CORE-MODULES ARE ADOPTED BUT STRUCTURALLY  KEPT AS IS (V5.0.17 and higher)
+WHAT CORE-MODULES ARE ADOPTED BUT STRUCTURALLY KEPT IN TACT?

 background.js used to route every message through three giant, stacked decision-trees — a message's security check depended on which tree it was written in, invisibly.
 Those three trees are now gone, replaced by one clear table, message-routes.js, where every message's rules sit right next to its name instead of being implied by position (in simple terms: made transparent what was in the head of Mr Hill when he coded this module).